Stausi/stausi.github.io/docs/st_libs/modules/blips/index.md

-# Interaction
+# Entity Blips

-Interaction module is a module to interact with your database.
+The entity blips module is a way to add blips to entities which is persistent, even if you leave scope.

-## Include st_libs in your script
+## Include Interaction in your script

 1. To use the Interaction library, just add the initiator as a shared script inside of your `fxmanifest.lua` file.
 ```lua